One of My Favorite Purchases in 2017

 7-IN-1 FUNCTIONALITY: Pressure cook, slow cook, rice cooker, yogurt maker, steamer, sauté pan, and food warmer

 I actually fretted over the decision for way too long.
 For some reason, I just couldn’t figure out why the Instant Pot was so much better than my crockpot.
 I know many owners can give me lots of great reasons!
 The big benefit of the instant pot is speed and that wasn’t really what I was trying to accomplish.

 What really changed the game was when we began to see other ways of using the thermal cooker.
 It would be great for skiing and knowing we could use it often and all year long was a big factor.
 The thing only costs about $70….
 We totally overjustify some purchases!

 Three ways I use my thermal cooker

 The three main ways that I use my thermal cooker are described below.

 While in transit

 I’ve figured out a few meals that work better for certain days than others and keep that in mind when planning.
-At first I was only using my crockpot recipes, but then realized there’s room for more variety since there are two pots.
-For example I cooked bbq chicken, peppers, onion, and pineapple in the large pot and potatoes in the small pot while on the way to Panguitch.
+At first, I was only using my crockpot recipes but then realized there was room for more variety since there are two pots.
+For example, I cooked bbq chicken, peppers, onion, and pineapple in the large pot and potatoes in the small pot while on the way to Panguitch.
 We had that meal a few times.
 When the potatoes ran out, I cooked rice in the small cooker for another version of the meal.
-This was super easy for an adventure night.
+This was super easy for an adventurous night.
 I just reheated the big pot and put rice with hot water from our electric kettle in the small pot and it was cooked perfectly after our hike.
-Finally there was a little of the chicken mix left and we ate that on pita bread as a sandwich.
+Finally, there was a little of the chicken mix left and we ate that on pita bread as a sandwich.